4d/docs/docs/Project/components.md

 ### Components stored on GitHub

-4D components available as GitHub releases can be referenced and automatically loaded in your 4D projects.
+4D components available as GitHub releases can be referenced and automatically loaded and updated in your 4D projects.

 :::note